doctea/usb_midi_clocker/README.md

 - This branch for porting to Teensy 4.1 using [Deftaudio 8x8 midi+usb breakout board](https://www.tindie.com/products/deftaudio/teensy-41-midi-breakout-board-8in-8out-usb-host/)
-- ~~This branch now includes optional experimental uClock mode -- which works so long as you don't send any CC messages :( https://github.com/midilab/uClock/issues/4#issuecomment-1066212517~~
-- Non-uClock mode seems stable, but sending CC messages (eg faders on AKAI APCMini) causes noticeable stutter, lag and timing problems
 - This is the version that works on an Arduino Uno with a USB Host Shield.
-Worked pretty well, but wanted to expand it to do more advanced sequencing and deal with more devices, now porting to [teensy8x8 branch](https://github.com/doctea/usb_midi_clocker/tree/teensy_8x8) instead.
+Worked pretty well, but wanted to expand it to do more advanced sequencing and deal with more devices, now porting to Teensy instead.

 # usb_midi_clocker